neilboyd/me/2024-NDC-Security-Oslo.md

 - zero trust doesn't work with humans - security culture should teach "trust but verify" instead
-- passkeys are a user-friendly, non-technical solution to the problems of passwords (unfortunately Kantar prevents them from working on their managed devices, eg my laptop)
+- passkeys are a user-friendly, non-technical solution to the problems of passwords (unfortunately it is disabled on devices managed by Kantar, eg my laptop)

 Every single session I went to was interesting and informative.
 The list above is one bullet point per session.